MaksymPylypenko/Dota-2-script/README.md

 `an ingame directional move hotkey should be assigned in the config`

 This is similar to a quick attack / move, but for a directional move.
-* Pressing `XButton2` will force the hero to move in a straigt line without finding the shortest path.
+* Pressing `XButton2` will force the hero to move in a straigt line without looking for the shortest path.
 ``` Autoit
 XButton2::
 	direct()